dominictarr/feedopensource/README.md

 ## The Vision

 Work is funded in iterations, on a fixed time basis, a week or two at a time.
-Clients and developers negioate what features they most need or are able to build within the timeframe.
+Clients and developers negotiate what features they most need or are able to build within the time-frame.
 Then the developers do their best to implement that, and then the clients are able to use the results and provide feedback.
-Then the next iteration is negioated.
+Then the next iteration is negotiate.
 Every one is constantly in the loop.
 At the same time, the clients can see the project improving, and so get a more accurate understanding of the software development process.

 The difference between this and typical agile consulting is that "the clients" are a crowd of people.
-The difference between this and current crowdfunding platforms is that Clients will have real power to influence a project, and keep it on task.
+The difference between this and current crowd-funding platforms is that Clients will have real power to influence a project, and keep it on task.

-Since a client does not have to commit all their money at once, the developers must keep them satisified if are to continue to recieve funding.
+Since a client does not have to commit all their money at once, the developers must keep them satisfied if are to continue to receive funding.
 For the client, most of the uncertainty about the project is removed.
 They may well end up funding it even more, because they do not need to weigh up the cost of funding against their estimations of the projects success.